Generalization Error Curves for Analytic Spectral Algorithms under Power-law Decay: Introduction

-Although there have been extensive works on the generalization errors of kernel regression, most of them focused on the optimal rate of convergence under the minimax framework.
-For example, \citet{caponnetto2007_OptimalRates} showed with a proper choice of the regularization parameter, kernel ridge regression (KRR) can achieve the minimax optimal rate of convergence.
+Although there has been extensive work on the generalization errors of kernel regression, most of them focused on the optimal rate of convergence under the minimax framework.
+For example, \citet{caponnetto2007_OptimalRates} showed that, with a proper choice of the regularization parameter, kernel ridge regression (KRR) can achieve the minimax optimal rate of convergence.
 Being a special case, KRR falls into a large class of kernel methods often referred to as \textit{spectral algorithms}~\citep{rosasco2005_SpectralMethods,gerfo2008_SpectralAlgorithms}.
-For general spectral algorithms, subsequent works~(e.g., \citet{blanchard2018_OptimalRates,lin2018_OptimalRatesa}) proved similar optimality results.
+For general spectral algorithms, subsequent works (e.g., \citet{blanchard2018_OptimalRates,lin2018_OptimalRatesa}) proved similar optimality results.
 We refer the reader to \cref{subsec:related_works} for more details.
-However, these works are not sufficient to answer the aforementioned problems motivated from the studies in neural networks, since they only considered the method-dependent upper bound and the method-independent minimax lower bound of the generalization error.
+However, these works are not sufficient to answer the aforementioned problems motivated by recent studies of neural networks, since they only considered the method-dependent upper bound and the method-independent minimax lower bound of the generalization error.
 In addition, most of them focused mainly on the rate of convergence and ignored the constant factors.
 Therefore, these traditional results are not enough to provide a comprehensive picture of the generalization error of kernel methods.

-Going beyond the traditional results, several recent works attempt to describe the generalization error curve of kernel ridge regression (KRR).
+Going beyond the traditional results, several recent works have attempted to describe the generalization error curve of kernel ridge regression (KRR).
 With some heuristic arguments, \citet{bordelon2020_SpectrumDependent,cui2021_GeneralizationError} derived the generalization error curve of KRR under certain restrictive assumptions.
 Under mild assumptions, \citet{li2023_AsymptoticLearning} first rigorously characterized the generalization error curve of KRR in terms of asymptotic convergence rate.
-They show an exact bias-variance trade-off U-shaped curve for the generalization error of KRR with respect to the choice of regularization parameter.
-Since the neural networks are often trained by the gradient descent, it is of great interest to further study the generalization error curves of the gradient descent kernel regression.
-To the best of our knowledge, few attention is made on this aspect.
+They showed an exact U-shaped bias-variance trade-off for the generalization error of KRR with respect to the choice of the regularization parameter.
+Since neural networks are often trained by gradient descent, it is of great interest to further study the generalization error curves of kernel gradient descent.
+To the best of our knowledge, little attention has been paid to this aspect.